 Pros: If you already have an unlocked mobile phone in Japan, and want to continue using it rather than getting a new one, then this plan is the best for you.
 This also has a shorter contract compared to those from major mobile carriers - 6 months to 1 year.
 It is also less expensive as you do not have to pay for the phone itself.

 Cons: As you own your phone, it is up to you to get a replacement in the event of loss or breakage.
 Also, if you happen to lose your SIM card, you cannot ask for the same phone number.
 Bad reception was common in rural areas however, the system has been improving recently.

 All of the mobile providers offer customer service at their numerous shops located around the Tokyo area.
 Softbank has 4 shops located in Ginza, Omotesando, Roppongi and Shibuya with English speaking staff to assist with establishing service or other questions.
-Docomo provides a video customer service option for non-Japanese speakers at many of its shops and these can be located on their website (denoted by the ‘TV’) symbol under the list of services by each shop.
+Docomo provides English-Support in all shops through interpreters.
 AU has English staff onsite in several stores, you can locate a store where they have English-Speaking staff.

 What You Need in order to Get a New Mobile Phone in Japan (For Major Carriers)

 Getting a new mobile phone in Japan is a pretty lengthy process, so be prepared to spend an hour or two at the shop where you plan to get your phone.
 Although there are some centers that have English-speaking staff, it is still best to have someone you can clarify some things with, so please bring a Japanese friend or colleague with you to help.